mrclttnz/Getting-and-Cleaning-Data/CodeBook.md

 ### Step 5.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Here the request is to summarise the data frame from the previous step and get a new data set with one row for each combination of activity and subject.
+Each row, after subject.ID, activity.ID and activity.name, will have the average of each of the variables for those subject.ID, activity.ID, activity.name.<br>
+What this means can be made clearer with an example.
+For instance, if I take from the new data set the value in the tBodyAcc-mean()-X column for the row with subject.ID=1, activity.ID=1, activity.name="WALKING", what does it correspond to?
+If you want to calculate it manually, you have to subset "allData" and keep only the rows with subject.ID=1, activity.ID=1, activity.name="WALKING"; then you get all the values of the tBodyAcc-mean()-X column and calculate their average.
+That's the number you are looking for and the same applies for each of the rows and columns in the new data frame.

+Luckily all this calculation can be done easily leveraging the aggregate function in the plyr package.
+For the sake of better readability of the output file we can also order the dataset by activity.ID, activity.name, subject.ID

+The newly created tidy dataset is
+* averages - 69 variables (activity.ID, activity.name, subject.ID, plus 66 average value columns), 180 rows (one for each combination of activity and subject, 6 activities x 30 subjects is 180 combinations)

+The last, final step is to write the content of averages to a text file (averages.txt), in the outData folder of the project.
+In order to make easier the QA step I'm also saving to a file (allData.txt) the content of allData.

 The output data